-In the end of Errand of Mercy, both Kirk and the Klingon commander Kor (Colicos) do not get the war they seem so eager for and learn a bit about the Organians and that all is not always at it appears.
+At the end of Errand of Mercy, both Kirk and the Klingon commander Kor (Colicos) do not get the war they seem so eager for and learn a bit about the Organians and that all is not always as it appears.

 Previous episode in the series (link): Star Trek: The Original Series: The Devil in the Dark

 Next episode in the series (link): Star Trek: The Original Series – The Alternative Factor